void

 [III.1] Generál Biegler rozsvěcuje elektrickou lampičku.
 Vidí, že má štábní mapu na kolenou.
 Ale je to námořní mapa helgolandského pobřeží z roku 1864, ve válce rakousko-pruské proti Dánsku za Šlesvik.

-is mentioned in connection with the war between Denmark and Prussia/Austria in 1864, which Kadett Biegler dreams about on the train.
+Schleswig is mentioned in connection with the war between Denmark and Prussia/Austria in 1864, which Kadett Biegler dreams about on the train to Budapest.

 Background

-is a historical duchy, dissolved in 1864, since 1920 divided between Germany and Denmark.
-Denmark ruled both Schleswig and Holstein until 1864, the lost it to Austria and Prussia in the war that year.
+Schleswig is a historical duchy, dissolved in 1864, since 1920 divided between Germany and Denmark.
+Denmark ruled both Schleswig and Holstein until 1864, but was forced to cede the territories to Austria and Prussia after the war that year.
+After Austria's defeat in the war of 1866, the two duchies became part of Prussia.

 Quote(s) from the novel